PacLII Home | Databases | WorldLII | Search | Feedback

 (1) In making a Rule under this Part, the Regulator must within 30 days after the making of the Rule, publish a notice of the intention to make a Rule at the office of the Regulator and by such notice invite representations in writing from any person.

-(3) >(3) A Rule comes into effect on the date on which it is signed by the Regulator and a c of the Rule Rule must be kept at the office of the Regulator and be made available for inspection to the public.
+(3) A Rule comes into effect on the date on which it is signed by the Regulator and a copies of the Rule must be kept at the office of the Regulator and be made available for inspection to the public.

 (4) The Regulator may from time to time set the fee for purchasing a copy of a Rule made under this Part.